Tanya Clarke

-Tanya Clarke (born February 2, 1972) is an American film, television, and stage actress, known for her role as Nicole Brennan in the Dead Space franchise.
+Tanya Clarke is an American film, television, and stage actress, known for her role as Nicole Brennan in the Dead Space franchise.

 Early life

-Tanya Clarke was born in Chicago, Illinois while her father, Tony Clarke, completed his doctorate degree in Social Ethics at the University of Chicago.
-The eldest of two children, she was raised in Ottawa, Ontario, Canada.
-Her mother, Carol Clarke worked as a community organizer and her father, Tony, is a political and environmental activist and writer.
-Her brother Chris Clarke is a high school teacher and counselor.
+Clarke was born in Chicago, Illinois, while her father, Tony Clarke, completed his doctorate degree in Social Ethics at the University of Chicago.
+The elder of two children, she was raised in Ottawa, Ontario, Canada.

-Clarke moved to NYC at the age of twenty and spent many years performing on Broadway, Off-Broadway and regional stages.
-She's engaged to actor Michael Buie and has a daughter, Lola.
+Clarke moved to New York City at the age of 20 and spent many years performing on Broadway, Off-Broadway and regional stages.
+She is engaged to actor Michael Buie and has a daughter, Lola.